anfern777/fizz-buzz-rest/README.md

 - Runs unit tests with race detection.
 - Performs static analysis and security vulnerability audits.

-> Note: All checks must pass before a pull request can be merged.
-This is enforced by branch protection rules.
+> **Tests must pass before a PR can be merged** (enforced via GitHub branch protection rules).

 The CI configuration can be found in .github/workflows/pr-build-test.yml.

-> **Tests must pass before a PR can be merged** (enforced via GitHub branch protection rules).

-CI configuration lives in [`/.github/workflows/ci.yml`](.github/workflows/pr-build-test.yml).

 ## Key Behaviors
 - If str1 or str2 parameters are submitted empty, they are treated as valid empty strings.